 Volunteer Clearance Policy & Procedures

-The West Shore School District has revised this process to meet the requirements of the Child Protective Services Act of 2014.
+In August 2018, the West Shore School District revised this process to meet the requirements of the Child Protective Services Act of 2014.
 This Act requires that any returning volunteer or prospective volunteer: